Ishmael (Moby-Dick): Characteristics

 Both Ahab and Ishmael are fascinated by the whale, but whereas Ahab perceives him exclusively as evil, Ishmael keeps an open mind.
 Ahab has a static world view, blind to new information, but Ishmael's world view is constantly in flux as new insights and realizations occur.
 "And flux in turn ... is the chief characteristic of Ishmael himself."
-In the chapter "The Doubloon," Ishmael reports how each spectator sees his own personality reflected in the coin, but does not look at it himself.
-Fourteen chapters later, in "The Gilder," he participates in "what is clearly a recapitulation" of the earlier chapter.
+In the chapter "The Doubloon", Ishmael reports how each spectator sees his own personality reflected in the coin, but does not look at it himself.
+Fourteen chapters later, in "The Gilder", he participates in "what is clearly a recapitulation" of the earlier chapter.
 The difference is that the surface of the golden sea in "The Gilder" is alive, whereas the surface of the doubloon is unalterably fixed, "only one of several contrasts between Ishmael and Ahab."

 Ishmael meditates on a wide range of topics.
 In addition to explicitly philosophical references, in Chapter 89, for instance, he expounds on the legal concept, "Fast-Fish and Loose-Fish", which he takes to mean that possession, rather than a moral claim, bestows the right of ownership.

 Biography

+Ishmael, like Melville, first worked as a school teacher before securing a position on a merchant vessel.
+After several voyages in the merchant service, he decides to sail as a green hand on a whaling ship, leaving from Nantucket.